 Points of Pride

 Learning by Scientific Design

 Clinical Educators' Corner

 Information for Clinical Teachers

-In the final year of the teacher candidate program, the Office of Clinical Experience places candidates in a studio school location to complete their Practicum I and II experiences.
-For all certifications aside from Physical Education, Music and Art, candidates will complete both semesters at the same studio school.
-UMSL teacher candidates participate fully in the school experience, including, but not limited to: opening of school activities, Professional Development days, setting up classrooms, IEP meetings, parent/teacher conferences, field trips, etc.
+In the final year of the teacher candidates’ program, the Office of Clinical Experience places candidates in a studio school location to complete their year-long Practicum I and II clinical experience.
+The studio school partnership allows UMSL’s teacher candidates to fully engage in the school experience.
+The teacher candidates co-teach, teach independently, participate in staff meetings, opening of school activities, setting up classrooms, professional development days, IEP meetings, data team meetings, parent/teacher conferences, and field trips.

 Choosing Your Practicum Site

-The Clinical Experience Office sends the candidates surveys to complete prior to the start of the semester, asking them to rank the studio school options by preference and/or distance.
+After a candidate’s application has been approved by the advising office, the Office of Clinical Experience will send the candidates a Studio Schools Preference Survey asking them to rank the studio school options by preference.
 Placements are ultimately selected by factoring in the survey results, available site openings as well as the timeframe in which practicum applications are submitted.
 Teacher candidates who submit their applications by the required date, making sure that all of the supporting documents are up to date, have a better opportunity at receiving their preferred studio school site.
-The Office of Clinical Experience will then email candidates with their site and designated consent number for registration.
-Any questions regarding the practicum process can be directed to the office's Student Support Specialists.
+The Office of Clinical Experience will email candidates with their confirmed studio school site placement and designated consent number for registration.
+Any questions regarding the practicum process can be directed to the office's

 Choose an option from the menu to the left for information on Inquiry into My Practice (IMP), practicum application (which includes how to obtain a consent number) and handbooks for each certification area that requires practicum experience.